PRENATAL / POSTNATAL YOGA TEACHER TRAINING & MENTORSHIP

 All coursework must be completed by: January 31st, 2020

 20 hours of class observation and practice teach to be scheduled at each individual's convenience.

-85 Hour Prenatal & Postnatal Yoga Alliance Certified
+85 Hour Prenatal & Postnatal Yoga Teacher Training - Yoga Alliance Certified

 For those interested in teaching Prenatal Yoga and pursuing certification with the Yoga Alliance.

-- Payments can also be made by check in person or by mail.
+Payments can also be made by Venmo, Chase Quick Pay, Cash or Check

 Neelu Shruti is the founder of Love Child.
 She is a yoga teacher specializing in fertility, prenatal, postnatal and Baby & Me Yoga, a full spectrum doula, breastfeeding counselor and trained midwifery assistant based in New York City.
 Neelu was fortunate to be introduced to yoga at a young age while attending Rishi Valley, a boarding school in India founded by the philosopher J. Krishnamurti.
 Neelu moved to the U.S. in 2003 pursuing a degree in architecture from The University of Texas at Austin and moved to NYC in 2007 to work in the field.
 After working at several high profile firms and only practicing and teaching yoga on the side, in 2015, seeing the impact she was having as a prenatal & postnatal yoga teacher and doula she quit her day job as an architect and founded Love Child and has never looked back.
 She is especially passionate to support pregnant people through a conscious, nurturing and strengthening yoga practice and empowering people with information about their choices and giving them the tools to develop trust in their own bodies.